 Dale has repeatedly been ranked as a "top tier" lawyer by Chambers Global and Chambers USA, which describes her as "one of the best lawyers in the country" in her field who combines "intellectual acuity" with a "tough, hard-working attitude"; a "superb litigator" who "thinks quickly on her feet and vigorously defends her clients."
-Euromoney Legal Media Group also named Dale as "Best in Copyright [in] the Americas" at its inaugural Americas Women in Business Law Awards in 2012, and included her in its Benchmark guide, "The Top 250 Women in Litigation."
+Euromoney Legal Media Group also named Dale as "Best in Copyright [in] the Americas" at its inaugural Americas Women in Business Law Awards in 2012, included her in its Benchmark guide, "The Top 250 Women in Litigation," and selected her as a "litigation star" in the 2013 edition of Benchmark Appellate.
 Managing Intellectual Property selected Dale as one of the six "Outstanding IP Practitioners" in the United States, and named her trial victory for J.K.
 Rowling on the high-profile "lexicon" fair use case as the "Copyright Trial of the Year."
 The Legal 500 U.S. recognized Dale as a "leading lawyer" in the area of trademark litigation.
 The World Trademark Review recognized Dale as a "Trademark Experts' Expert."
 The National Law Journal named her as one of "America's Top 50 Women Litigators," one of the "50 Most Influential Women Lawyers in America," and, in its 2011 special report, one of "The Most Influential Lawyers" for media and entertainment.
 IP Law & Business recognized her as one of the "Magnificent Seven - IP's Best Young Trial Lawyers."
 Dale was selected for The Best Lawyers in America in the area of Intellectual Property Law.
 She has also repeatedly been named by Super Lawyers among "The Top 100 New York Lawyers" as well as "The Top 50 Female New York Lawyers."
 Her picture appeared on the cover of the Super Lawyers supplement in The New York Times Magazine.
 She was profiled in the feature story "Truth, Justice and the Cendali Way" in the 2007 New York Metro edition of Super Lawyers Magazine.
 The American Lawyer profiled her as one of the high-profile lateral hires in 2009.
 Dale has been recognized by the Harvard Law Bulletin as one of Harvard Law School's "Nifty 50," celebrating 50 of Harvard Law School's 7,200 women alumnae who have made a name for themselves.
 Dale is also an integral part of the intellectual property team, which in 2010 won Kirkland the title of "Trademark Contentious Firm of the Year" for the Northeast region by Managing Intellectual Property.

 Dale is an adjunct professor at Harvard Law School, teaching copyright and trademark litigation.
 She is also a prolific writer and has long been active in the bar.
 In 2010, the International Trademark Association elected Dale to serve as Counsel, the highest ranking position in the organization for an outside counsel.
 Dale was also the Vice Chair of the Copyright Division and chair of the IP Special Issues Division for the IP Section of the American Bar Association, and currently serves as Council for the ABA IP Section.